jdemeyer1/SelfieMission/README.md

 The Selfie Flight Computer provided telemetry information through the radio, monitored battery levels, captured GPS information for telemetry, captured Selfie Module status information for telemetry, and monitored temperature.

 ## Selfie Base Station
+The Selfie Base Station received telemetry from the payload.
+It provides for communicating telemetry over RS-232 to a computer.
+The program (written in C#) used for monitoring telemetry is included.